-- Indent blocks by 2 characters.
+- Indent blocks with space characters.
+The use of 2 spaces per indentation level is wide spread at the Met Office.
+The use of 4 spaces per indentation level is most popular in the open source community because it is easier for the human eyes.
+If you are modifying existing scripts, you should stick to their existing styles.
+Otherwise, the use of 2 and 4 spaces per indentation level are both acceptable, as long as it is consistent within a source file.
 Where possible, comments should be indented with the code within a block. - Use space and blank lines where appropriate to format your code to improve readability.
-(Use genuine spaces but avoid using tabs, as the "tab" character is not in the Fortran character set.)
-In the following example, the code on the right hand side is preferred:
+(Use genuine spaces but avoid using tabs, as the tab character is not in the Fortran character set.)
+In the following example, the code on the right hand side is preferred: Common practice

-Common practice Better approach DO i=1,n a(i)%c=10i/n b(i)%d=20+i ENDDO IF(this==that)THEN distance=0 time=0 ENDIF DO i = 1, n a(i) % c = 10 i / n b(i) % d = 20 + i END DO IF (this == that) THEN distance = 0 time = 0 END IF
+'''

+DO i=1,n

+a(i)%c=10i/n

+b(i)%d=20+i

+ENDDO

+IF(this==that)THEN

+distance=0

+time=0

+ENDIF

+'''

 - Try to confine your line width to 80 characters, so that your code can be printed easily on A4 paper. - Line up your statements, where appropriate, to improve readability.
-For example:
+For example: Common practice